Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hypocalcaemia.md

 		- Secondary [[Hyperparathyroidism]] (e.g. in Vitamin D deficiency) are associated with a low phosphate
 		- High phosphate will also chelate calcium; forming insoluble calcium phosphate
 - Amylase and lipase
+- Albumin
+- CK and urate level to observe for rhabdomyolysis
 - Correcting $\ce{Ca+}$ for albumin, however evidence demonstrates that formulas actually perform worse than uncorrected calcium levels
 $$
 \rm{Corrected\;Calcium}=0.8\times(40-\rm{Albumin})+\ce{Ca^{2+}}
 $$
 # Management
 - Acute replacement
-	- IV replacement with calcium salt (gluconate or chloride; does not really matter)
+	- IV replacement with calcium salt (chloride has more calcium per 10mL)
+		- 10mL gluconate = 2.3mmol = 93mg, 10mL chloride = 6.8mmol = 272mg
+		- Calcium chloride has more significant phlebitis risk and tissue necrosis if extravasation; only give via a central line
+		- Calcium gluconate is preferred in peripheral access
+		- Calcium chloride is preferred in cardiac arrest, severe hepatic impairment or when central access already exists
 	- Ensure magnesium and phosphate replacement also occurs accordingly
 - Medium term placement
 	- Oral replacement with either calcium citrate or carbonate[^1]